Do you provide lunch?

 For Early Dismissal days, Drop-In Day Care children are billed $30.

-Yes; it is required.
-Grades 5-8 students must choose between choir or band.
+Yes, we have strong music programs.
+Grade 5-8 students choose between choir or band.
 We teach these music classes at least 3 times per week.
 Both Band and Choir students are graded on practice, effort, attitude, and performance.
 Choir and Band have required performances, which are usually scheduled for Sundays.

-Check our school calendar for the major Christmas, Combined Lutheran Schools, and Spring Concerts at:
+Check our school calendar for the major Christmas, Combined Lutheran Schools, and Spring Concerts or

-We have a full-time computer teacher, and we also have part-time choir, band, and art teachers.
+We have 170 students with 12 full-time teachers and 1 full-time principal.
+Thus, we have an 14-1 student-teacher ratio.
+Preschool classes have full-time teacher-assistants.
+We also have part-time choir, band, foreign-language, and art teachers.

 Our families profess a wide variety of faiths.
 We do however insist on sharing God's love and plans through His Word, the Scriptures.
 The faith that we are training our students to understand and accept is that we are sinners, God loves us, and we respond to His saving forgiveness.
 (The "God" we refer to is Jesus.)

-We are a church school, created and administrated by Our Savior Lutheran Church.
-Our academic programming and results show our students' high success rates, our annual nationally standardized assessment results, graduates' destinations, and the alumni's achievements.
+The school was created and is administrated by Our Savior Lutheran Church.
+We develop our students' abilities to succeed in fulfilling God's plans for them.
+Our academic programming and results show our students' high success rates, our annual standardized testing results and the alumni's achievements.
 Nonetheless, we are not an "elitist" school, choosing only the most academically capable children; rather, we focus on integrity--articulating and living our faith; placing, teaching, and evaluating students; working and playing to the best of our abilities.
 We realistically know our needs for forgiveness and for our Savior, and we respond to all that He has given us.
-Thus, we are blessed with our curriculum, programs, and our students.
-We greatly value the differences among our students, families, and community.
+Thus, we offer the best curriculum and programs that we can, and our students also do the best they can, while we greatly value the differences among our students, families, and community.

-We are fully accredited by the National Lutheran Schools Accreditation organization and the Western Association of Schools and Colleges.
+The National Lutheran Schools Accreditation organization and the Western Association of Schools and Colleges have fully accredited the school.
 The accreditation process involves an intensive self-study, a visit by inspectors, and a long-range Action Plan to improve.
 Schools who voluntarily choose to seek accreditation are committed to continuous improvement, and these outside agencies provide the expertise, accountability, and assistance to help us effectively and efficiently do so.